Rocketseed Privacy Notice

 Rocketseed provides first class email Signature and Marketing software, accompanied by services and support recognized for dedication and excellence.
 This is also reflected in our commitment to safeguard data and privacy as security is an imperative and integrated part of our business.

-This Privacy Notice provides details on our information practices globally, what personal data we collect, how we use this data and who it might be shared with, how you might access it, and your rights in relation to your data.
+This Privacy Notice provides details on our information practices globally, what personal data we collect, how we use this data and who it might be shared with, how You might access it, and Your rights in relation to Your data.

-a) To enable us to deliver our services to you in the capacity of Controller (to website Visitors, Staff, Contractors and Suppliers) or Processor (to Clients).
+a.
+To enable us to deliver our services to You in the capacity of Controller (to website Visitors, Staff, Contractors and Suppliers) or Processor (to Clients).

-b) Where you have consented to doing so and only for the purpose for which they are collected.
+b.
+Where You have consented to doing so and only for the purpose for which they are collected.

-c) Where it is in our legitimate interests to do so.
+c.
+Where it is in our legitimate interests to do so.

-What we do not collect at any of our regions:
+1.2 What we do not collect at any of our regions:

-b) We do not collect or process personal data from children.
+b.
+We do not collect or process personal data from children.

-c) We do not collect or process any sensitive personal data such as:
+c.
+We do not collect or process any sensitive personal data such as:

 • racial or ethnic origin